calebephrem/quantum/README.md

 ## ⚙️ Recommended Settings

-These are just settings that are recommended to make the theme even look better ✨

-Edit these in _settings.json_ file in your VS Code.
-Expand the command palette (`ctrl+shift+P`) and search `Preferences: Open User Settings (JSON)`.

-The settings under _optional_ are the settings that you can add if you want, but you can also ignore if you don't want them (the ones under _optional_ are not that important 🙃)
+### ✨ Recommended Settings for Maximum Quantum Vibes

+Want to make Quantum look even better?
+These are some hand-picked tweaks to elevate your workspace aesthetics.

+🛠️ To apply them:

+1. Open your command palette (`Ctrl+Shift+P`)
+2. Search for `Preferences: Open User Settings (JSON)`
+3. Edit the recommended settings into your `settings.json` file

+💡 **Optional settings** are just that—optional!
+Feel free to skip them if they’re not your style.
+They add a little extra flair, but nothing critical 🙃

 ```jsonc
 {